openxla/stablehlo/docs/spec_draft.md

 ### Semantics

 Performs element-wise bitwise AND of two tensors `lhs` and `rhs` of integer types and produces a `result` tensor.
 For boolean tensors, it computes the logical operation.

-## Arguments
+## Operands

 | Name | Type |
 |-|-|